kristiangoystdal/exercises-ttk4145/Exercise_4/README(1) (1).md

 - Why would we aim to detect success in results, instead of the more classical way of detecting errors/failures?
 - Why would we want to self-terminate, instead of handling the error immediately in the "primary" (as opposed to deferring it to the backup as it "spins up")?
 The primary reason for self-terminating is that by doing this we know what the outcome of the error will be, and we can be systematic about how we handle errors.
-Its also important to handle the errors with as little complexity as possible, so a reboot of the node will in most cases be enough.
+Its also important to handle the errors with as little complexity as possible, so a reboot will in most cases be enough.
 - Is there any reason to prefer a process pair style, as opposed to making a separate supervisor-like program whose sole purpose is to restart the main program?

 ---